-All joking aside, this is an exceptionally important place in Berlin.
-The Haus der Kulturen der Welt (House of the Cultures of the World — seriously, can we just call it Bert or something from now on?
-It just feels so cold and impersonal) is an institution full of cultural insights, from concerts to exhibitions to readings to films to conferences and whatever else can be visually exhibited in the “world cultures” context.
+The Haus der Kulturen der Welt (House of the Cultures of the World) is an interdisciplinary museum and exhibition space for non-European, contemporary art.
 Remember how everybody went crazy about the Transmediale partys a couple of days ago?
-Well, if you were so inclined to actually participate rather than just get wasted, you’d have known that the Haus der Kulturen der Welt plays a central role in enabling the exchange of cultural practices, even in music and popculture.
+The Haus der Kulturen der Welt plays a central role in enabling the exchange of cultural practices, even in music and pop-culture.
 Besides, it’s one of the last institutions that is still completely funded and commissioned by the state, a growing rarity in Berlin.

 The congress hall was sponsored by the US for the International Architectural Exhibition in ’57.
 Remember how we covered the Hansaviertel last summer in the context of Interbau?
 The HdKdW is not too far away from it and basically springs from the same cultural, architectural and social time.
-It was a gift from the Americans to Berlin-West and is now “Germanys center for non-European contemporary art”, which is a very specific category if you’re tempted to believe Wikipedia.
-But from what I saw and heard at the HdKdW, it extends beyond these borders and offers great performances and insights into anything contemporary.
+It was a gift from the Americans to Berlin-West and is now “Germanys center for non-European contemporary art”.

-Haus der Kulturen der Welt though wasn’t actually founded til 1989 – before that, it existed purely in a purpose of hoarding people in its chique congress hall.
-The year the new concept was born should really tell you something about its meaning and its perfect — its only — timing.
+Haus der Kulturen der Welt though wasn’t actually founded til 1989 – before that, it existed purely in a purpose as congress hall.
 The focus on interdisciplinary, cultural exchange was needed for Berlin to grow out of its long lasting restrictions.
-So when Berlin reunified, the HdKdW became a cultural symbol of that unification, an institution that knows no borders at all as opposed to limiting itself to one city or one country or one continent only.
+So when Berlin re-unified, the HdKdW became a cultural symbol of that unification, an institution that knows no borders at all, as opposed to limiting itself to one city or one country or one continent only.

-Apparently, the HdKdW is lovingly reffered to as “the pregnant oyster”.
-Allegedly because it looks like a “pregnant oyster”.
+Apparently, the HdKdW is lovingly referred to as “the pregnant oyster“.
+Because it looks like a “pregnant oyster”.
 I have never heard anyone call it that.
 Please do not call it “a pregnant oyster”.
-I’d rather say its whole, lanky and disturbingly uncomfortable name out time and time again than “a pregnant oyster”.
-I bet that’s the invention of some “poor but sexy” type of politician who wanted to be flashy with dubbing things.
-Just.. don’t.